SumeetWajpe/SumeetWajpe/README.md

 I deliver trainings for experienced industry professionals🥸, freshers😎& anyone who is passionate to learn web technologies.
 I understand  the requirement from stakeholders & prepare training contents as per the expectations.

 My trainings are 90-95% hands-on.🕺YES.
 All hands-on & practical knowledge, no boring slides.
 With latest tools & products available the sessions are interactive and engaging.
-I have received more than 90% feedback on 95% of trainings conducted till date.
+I have received more than 90% feedback for 95% of trainings conducted till date.

 I enjoy my work and in my leisure time I sing🎤, I ride 🏍️.